 However, Paris was not what it had been before the war.
 The battles of Sluys, Crecy and Poitiers had resulted in a high death toll amongst the French aristocracy, the very people who had patronised the city and made it rich.

-Now in the aftermath of the war, King John had been in captivity in England and money was being syphoned away by contributions to pay for the Kings ransom.
+Now in the aftermath of the war, King John had been in captivity in England and money was being syphoned away by contributions to pay for the Kings Ransom.

-Another level of society had simply melted away from Paris into the countryside to avoid contributing to the collections towards the ransom.
+The remainder of the upper levels of society had simply melted away from Paris into the countryside to avoid contributing to the collections towards the ransom.

-Because of all these factors many of the city establishments had lost substantial revenue.
+Because of all these factors, many of the city establishments had lost substantial revenue.
 The inn was no exception.
 The exterior was now urgently in need of maintenance.

-He was met at the front desk by and elderly concierge with white greasy hair, broken teeth and bloodshot eyes.
+He was met at the front desk by an elderly concierge with white greasy hair, broken teeth and bloodshot eyes.
 In response to his query she had conducted him to the second floor, then to the rear corridor, The stairs and the corridor were dark and dingy and floorboards creaked at the lightest tread.
 Georges knew from past experience that many of the rooms had been impressive but he wondered if that was still the case.

-At the end of the corridor there were a series of grubbily upholstered benches and a door, rather incongruously across the full width of the end of the corridor.
+At the end of the corridor, there were a series of grubbily upholstered benches and a door, rather incongruously across the full width of the end of the corridor.

 Obviously in the past persons of some importance had used the room and the seats were meant to accommodate those waiting for an audience.
-There was such queue today.
+There was no such queue today.

 The Concierge positioned herself across the door, making it clear he would only gain access to the room in exchange for a suitable payment.
 He obliged.